pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 3. Now pull from your Pantheon repository master branch: `git pull pantheon master`.
 Handle any conflicts as needed.
 4. Git push back to your Pantheon site repository: `git push pantheon master`
 5. Go to the **Code tab** of your Dev environment.
 You should now see your site's pre-existing code commit history, plus the most recent commits adding Pantheon's core files.
-6. Push the repo with the newly updated core files to Github.
+6. Push the repo with the newly updated core files to GitHub.
   `$ git push origin master`

 ![Pantheon Dashboard with Commit Messages](/source/docs/assets/images/pantheon-dashboard-git-commit-messages.png)